 A healthy human population needs safe supplies of food and water and a healthy environment.
 Most infectious diseases that pose serious threats to humans orginate in wild or domestic animals.
 The Department of Population Medicine is an international leader in promoting health and productivity in animal populations.
 Through our teaching and research, we help protect public health by ensuring food safety and promoting ecosystem health, with an emphasis on the prevention and control of zoonoses and other diseases in domestic animal populations.

-The OVC Teaching Hospital is at the core of our college, offering outstanding medical and surgical care for small and large animals, while training future veterinarians in a challenging clinical environment.
+The OVC HSC is at the core of our college, offering outstanding medical and surgical care for small and large animals, while training future veterinarians in a challenging clinical environment.
 We provide experiential, small-group learning that epitomizes the goals of the University of Guelph, while providing advancing the field of veterinary medicine through clinical service and research.